oschonrock/hibp/README.md

 ### Running a local server: `hibp_server`

-You can run a high performance server for "pawned password queries" as follows:
+You can run a high performance server for "pawned password queries" as follows.
+This is a simple "REST" server using the "restinio" library.
+Searches does this by during "binary search" of the downloaded binary data database on disk.
+The process consumes <100Mb of virtual memory and < 5MB of resident memory.
+Note these are 100% accurate searches and not using some probabilistic "bloom filter" as in some similar projects.

 ```bash
 ./build/gcc/release/hibp_server hibp_all.bin
 curl http://localhost:8082/password